duckdb/duckdb-web/docs/extensions/httpfs.md

 The `httpfs` extension is an autoloadable extension implementing a file system that allows reading remote/writing remote files.
 For plain HTTP(S), only file reading is supported.
 For object storage using the S3 API, the `httpfs` extension supports reading/writing/globbing files.

-`HTTPFS` extension will be, by default, autoloaded on first use of any functionality exposed by this extension.
+The `httpfs` extension will be, by default, autoloaded on first use of any functionality exposed by this extension.
-If you prefer to explicitly install and load this extension, you can always do `INSTALL httpfs` on first use and use `LOAD httpfs` at the start of every session.
+If you prefer to explicitly install and load this extension, you can always run `INSTALL httpfs` on first use and issue `LOAD httpfs` at the start of every session.

 ## HTTP(S)